Endometriosis

 Complications of endometriosis include the following.

 • Scar tissue can attach to organs in your pelvis and tummy (abdomen).
-These scars are known as adhesions and can cause pain.
+These scars are known as adhesions.
+Adhesions are often already present when you have endometriosis and this can cause pain, but surgery can also increase your risk of getting adhesions.

 • You may have difficulty getting pregnant (reduced fertility).
-This affects around a third of all women with endometriosis.
+This affects around a third of people with endometriosis

 • Endometriosis can cause ovarian cysts (called endometriomas or chocolate cysts).
 These can rupture and cause pain and affect your fertility.

 Endometriosis isn’t a cancer and doesn’t cause cancer.
-Overall, the risk of all types of cancer is no different for people without endometriosis.
 Statistically, there’s a slight increase in risk of ovarian cancer, breast cancer and thyroid cancer but the risk is very small.

 Speak to a GP or doctor if you have any questions about the complications of endometriosis.